Gevora Hotel

-Gevora Hotel (Arabic: فندق جيفورا) is a 356 m tall hotel along Sheikh Zayed Road in the city Dubai, UAE.
+Gevora Hotel (Arabic: فندق جيفورا) is a 356 m tall hotel along Sheikh Zayed Road in Dubai, UAE.
 That height has given the skyscraper the title of tallest hotel building according to Guinness World Records.
 The four-star hotel opened in February 2018 after a construction period of twelve years.
 It has 528 rooms spread over 75 floors and a number of facilities including restaurants and a pool on top of its parking garage building.

 Gevora Hotel is close to the Dubai International Financial Centre and its namesake metro station, the Rose Rayhaan by Rotana, and the Emirates Towers.

 History

 Construction of the Gevora Hotel in January 2008, when the 50th floor was nearly reached.

 Construction of the building started in 2005 with Al Attar Properties as developer.
 During the construction phase, the building was known as Ahmed Abdul Rahim Al Attar Tower (Arabic: برج أحمد عبد الرحيم العطار) after the chairman of the development firm.
 The architect of record was Al Turath Engineering Consultants.
 The contractors included Al Fara'a General Contracting, Naresco Contracting, and Caterpillar Contracting.
 It was engineered by the firms Gulf Engineering & Consultants (structural) and Al Attar Electromechanical Engineering (MEP).

 After the groundwork was laid in 2005, the tower rose between the spring of 2006 and the summer of 2008, when the top floors were reached.
 One new floor was added every five days.
 When a new floor was constructed, first the staircase and elevator shafts were erected, followed by the outer walls and their surrounding beams.
 Finally, the spaces in between were filled.
 After the main structure was finished, the building was fully clad and the crown was installed.
 The building was initially planned as a residential tower, but was converted into a hotel during construction.
 It was completed in 2017 after twelve years of construction.
 Gulf News reported the construction had cost over 500 million AED (US$140 million).
 After its completion, it was revealed that the building would be a hotel with the name "Gevora Hotel".
 The first guests arrived on 12 February 2018.